-Since 2007, our partnership with the Swiss Red Cross has facilitated a unique and successful balance between charity and financial investment for investors.
+Since 2007, our partnership with the Swiss Red Cross (SRC) has facilitated a unique and successful balance between charity and financial investment for investors.

 Member of the Board at Zürcher Kantonalbank